-Serotonin syndrome is a potentially serious drug reaction.
-In the early stages of this reaction, people may experience mild serotonin syndrome, which causes symptoms such as tremors, dizziness, and headache.
+In the early stages of serotonin syndrome people may experience mild serotonin syndrome, which causes symptoms such as tremors, dizziness, and headache.

 Initially, symptoms may not be severe.
 However, they can become severe if serotonin levels continue rising.
 Early diagnosis and treatment are essential to prevent this.
 In